jfree/jfreesvg/README.md

 Change History
 --------------

-Version 3.0 (23 May 2015)
+Version 3.0 (30 May 2015)
 - added handling for BasicStroke cap, join and miterlimit;
 - added ZIP option when writing SVG to files;
 - added demo for exporting Swing UIs to SVG;
 - removed CanvasGraphics2D implementation;
 - fixed handling of PathIterator.SEG_CLOSE;
 - fixed y-coordinate bug in drawImage();
-- added workaround for ClassCastException on MacOSX with Nimbus L&F.
+- added workaround for ClassCastException when exporting Swing UIs on MacOSX with Nimbus L&F.

 Version 2.1 (4 August 2014)